Alice Ripley

-Alice Ripley (born December 14, 1963) is an American actress, singer, songwriter and mixed media artist.
-She is known, in particular, for her various roles on Broadway in musicals, including the Pulitzer Prize-winning Next to Normal (2009 Tony Award, Best Actress in a Musical) and Side Show.
+Alice Ripley (born 1963 or 1964) is an American actress, singer, songwriter and mixed media artist.
+She is known, in particular, for her various roles on Broadway in musicals, including the Pulitzer Prize-winning Next to Normal (2009 Tony Award for Best Actress in a Musical) and Side Show.
 She most recently played three roles in the short-lived Broadway musical, American Psycho.
 Alice Ripley has released albums with her band, RIPLEY, including the single, "Beautiful Eyes", released in February 2012.
 She also performs as a solo artist, while in February 2011 she released Alice Ripley Daily Practice, Volume 1, a stripped-down collection of acoustic rock covers.

 Early life

 Ripley was born in California and graduated from West Carrollton High School outside of Dayton, Ohio.

 Career

 Early work

-Ripley attended DePauw University, where she majored in Vocal Performance, before transferring to Kent State University where she received a BFA in Musical Theatre in 1985.
+Ripley attended DePauw University, where she majored in Vocal Performance, before transferring to Kent State University where she received a BFA in Musical Theatre in 1985 and was a member of the Delta Gamma sorority.
 While at University, Ripley performed in a number of stage productions, while her first paid acting job was at the Red Barn Summer Theatre in Frankfort, Indiana.
 Following college, she was active in community theatre in San Diego, California, and subsequently received her Actor's Equity card at the La Jolla Playhouse through a production of Silent Edward, a musical written by Des McAnuff, who was Artistic Director of the La Jolla Playhouse at the time and who would later direct Ripley in her Broadway debut in The Who's Tommy.